v2keener/gAUdlf/daily/2022 05 11 Wednesday.md

 "Actual" is my heading for things I'm actually doing, real-time, if I'm able or feel the need to capture them.

 - I wrote the [[Deep Work]] page, above in a minute or two.
+- I also wrote the [[Getting Things Done]] page in more than a minute or two, since I (think I) remembered more details.

 #2ba-footnote  This "Actual" heading is an H2.
 I try to conform to some Markdown standard #app/VSCode has where you only should have one H1 per page/document.